Auxiliary Bishops

 Bishop from 1997-2015.

-Bishop Gerald Eugene Wilkerson is the Auxiliary Bishop Emeritus of the San Fernando Pastoral Region, one of the five Pastoral Regions in the Archdiocese of Los Angeles.
+Bishop Gerald Eugene Wilkerson was the Auxiliary Bishop Emeritus of the San Fernando Pastoral Region, one of the five Pastoral Regions in the Archdiocese of Los Angeles.
 He was appointed Auxiliary Bishop in 1998.
 Ordained a Priest in 1965, he has been serving the Archdiocese of Los Angeles for over fifty years.
 He currently serves as President for the Executive Committee for the California Catholic Conference.

 Bishop Gerald Wilkerson was born and raised in Des Moines, Iowa.
 He attended St. John’s Seminary and was ordained in 1965 by Cardinal James Francis McIntyre.
 He served in the archdiocese as associate pastor at Our Lady of Guadalupe, La Habra; St. Michael, Los Angeles and American Martyrs, Manhattan Beach, and for 15 years at Our Lady of Grace Church, Encino as administrator and then pastor.